Krška jama - izvir Krke

 Description

-izvir Krke, the spring.
+Izvir Krke, the spring.

 Poltarica spring.

 The cave has a very long history.
-Although not ideal for living due to regular flooding, the closeness of potable water was always a important point.
+Although not ideal for living due to regular flooding, the closeness of potable water was always an important point.
 The cave contained Chalcolithic potsherds from the beginning of the 5th millennium BC.
 Krška jama was a place of refuge in dangerous times, the locals hid here during Turkish raids.
 A legend about a half built church in the cave inspired the writer J. Jurčič, who described Krško jamo in his short story Jurij Kozjak.
 The cave was first described by the famous J. V. Valvasor.

 On the first few hundred meters, the young Krka river is fed by various tributaries.
 There is the Poltarica, Lipovka, Podbukovški, Gabrovški studenec, and the Višnjica.
 The whole ensemble is an impressive collection of karst springs creating the Krka.
 Višnjica is the only one, which is not a karst river.
 The catchment area of the other springs is the Grosupeljska kotlina (Grosuplje basin) and the Rašica underground stream, coming from the Velike Lašce area.
 A little downstream water from Suha krajina and the Ribniško-Kocevsko polje (Ribnica-Kocevje basin) joins the young river.

 Krka river is a typical stream of the Dolenjska region, and one of the most interesting karst rivers in Slovenia.
 It is the longest completely Slovenian river with a (surface) length of 94 km, from this spring to its confluence with the river Sava at Brežice.
-It is the only Slovene river which forms tufa in its riverbed.
-Fed by numerous karst springs, it contain endemic species of subterranean animal life.
+It is the only Slovene river, which forms tufa in its riverbed.
+Fed by numerous karst springs, it contains endemic species of subterranean animal life.